2023-08-16 03:20:00

 More information

 Research indicates that these mood improvements may be caused by increased blood circulation to the brain, through an influence on the hypothalamic-pituitary-adrenal axis, and thus physiological reactivity to stress.
 This physiological impact is probably mediated by the communication of this axis with various brain regions, including the limbic system.
 “This area regulates our emotions and moods.
-Inside there are structures such as the hypothalamus, which manages that the system is balanced and its needs satisfied; the hippocampus, which facilitates memory, learning and motivation; and the amygdala, the sentinel of the emotional brain, alerts you to dangers that could put your safety at risk”, explains health psychologist Manuel Antolín.
+Inside there are structures such as the hypothalamus, which manages that the system is balanced and its needs satisfied; the hippocampus, which facilitates memory, learning and motivation; and the amygdala, the sentinel of the emotional brain, alerts you to dangers that might put your safety at risk”, explains health psychologist Manuel Antolín.

 In addition to this, how would exercising the race help our brain?
 Running requires neural, top-down, forward control responses of multimodal sensory input to execute the coordinated movements and balance required to stride.
 According to research, the prefrontal cortex, a brain region involved in cognition and mood regulation, is partially involved in running, especially when there is a demand for coordinated action.
 Muscles throughout the body, particularly the legs, are continually recruited to propel yourself forward while supporting body weight.